 Many people report unpleasant experiences.
 For example, a combination of 60 g fresh weight of Phalaris and 3 g of Peganum harmala produced strong toxic effects.

-Psychologically, high doses can be extremely challenging.
+Psychologically, high doses can be highly challenging.

 Smoking

-A safer route of consumption thus may be smoking canary grass.
+A safer route of consumption, thus, may be smoking canary grass.

-Smoking the dried grass on its own, probably will not have any effects; an extract must be made from the leaves.
+Smoking the dried grass on its own probably will not have any effects; an extract must be made from the leaves.

 After my second toke my balance was slightly off and I felt abnormally heavy, like after smoking good cannabis […] I felt gravity in a different and pleasant way.
 A nice soft swirling sensation filled my brain.
 I became more aware of colors and sounds, but felt euphoric and relaxed […] As I laid under the stars I felt gravity pull me in a soothing way.
 I felt very connected to the earth and I swear I could feel the Earth’s rotation.
 I could feel the connection between body and ground, and so aware of it I was that I could feel the deep hum and rotation of Earth.
 It was all pleasant.